uiua-lang/uiua/site/text/code_tactility.md

 F 10 4
 ```

-[stack]() llows you to inspect the stack at a given place in the code.
+[stack]() allows you to inspect the stack at a given place in the code.
 It makes it easy to get a quick sense of what values a function is working with.

 ## Labels